How do I enter?

 There will be a minimum of four groups based on both ability and experience.

 By rolling course we mean tarred roads with hills, not mountains.
-The timed stage (Stage 1) will determine what group you ride in.
+The timed stage (Prologue) will determine what group you ride in.

 What about lunch and nutrition on route?

 Each day we have a lunch stop after the major climb and regroup.
 Lunch is included and consists of endurance related foods.
-Our nutrition partner will provide bars and gels, but please also bring your favorite for the ride itself if you feel necessary.
+The service vans will have a supply of bananas and cereal bars, but we recommend you bring your own supply of bars and gels as these are not supplied.